 Future of Sourcing uses the AP Style Guide (for the most part) and American/U.S. English.
 If you have any questions about style, please feel free to ask.

 Your post should have a succinct, clearly worded title that does not include various forms of punctuation.

 Use section headers to break up large chunks of text and be mindful of using more than three to four sentences in a paragraph.

 Links and Attribution

-Posts may not link to an outbound lead generating webpage unless there is a paid sponsored content agreement in effect.
+Posts may not link to an outbound lead generating webpage unless there is a paid sponsored content agreement in place.
 If you’d like the Future of Sourcing community to access your company’s research, we can add it to our SIG Resource Center or you can provide an un-gated link.

 External links are required when citing research, but the research must not be gated or promotional content.
 If it is gated, then it must be cited with the year the research was published (e.g., Deloitte CPO Survey, 2018).
 Linking to external content is allowed when contextually appropriate (e.g., linking to a news article).

 Graphics or charts must contribute to the content of the article to faciliate better understanding - we will not incorporate stock images within an article that do not enhance the content.